kontainapp/km/docs/user-guide.md

 A Kontain workload can be an unmodified Linux executable running as a unikernel or a unikernel created from source code relinked with Kontain libraries. _No source code modification is needed to create a kontainer._

-For compiled languages (e.g. Go, C), a unikernel kontainer is created by linking application object code with Kontain libraries.
+For compiled languages (e.g. C/C++, Go), a unikernel kontainer is created by linking application object code with Kontain libraries.
 For interpreted and bytecode-interpreted languages (e.g. Java, Python), a unikernel language runtime is created, then the interpreted/bytecode language is run inside the unikernel.

 The Kontain solution includes an OCI-compatible runtime that, upon command, instantiates a virtual machine (VM) for the requested kontainer instance, loads the unikernel into the VM, then passes control to the unikernel.